cis241-gvsu/w23-classmaterial/minilabs/minilab17.md

 using a switch statement and perform the resulting operation between `a` and `b` and print the output.

-The header file should contain the function prototype
+The header file should contain the function prototype.

 ## Part 2:
 Create another file with your main function that initializes variables and calls the `perform_operation` function.

+## Part 3:
+Create a makefile for this code.

 ## Part 3 (optional):
 Modify your main file to accept two numbers and a character as input from the user.